 5. Supports Strong Bones

-Mangos are an excellent source of bone-building vitamin K, cramming in up to 9 percent of your daily needs in just one cup.
-This important nutrient is involved in bone metabolism and helps maintain adequate amounts of calcium in the bone tissue.
 Interestingly enough, a study published in the American Journal of Clinical Nutrition actually found that a vitamin K deficiency may be associated with lower bone density and an increased risk of fractures.
-(10)

-Heart disease is a major problem in the United States and around the world, accounting for an estimated 31.5 percent of global deaths in 2013.
+Heart disease is a major problem in the United States and around the world.
 Fortunately, switching up your diet and adding more nutrient-rich foods like mango to your menu may help optimize heart health to protect against heart disease.

 Mangos contain high amounts of pectin, a type of soluble fiber that can help naturally lower cholesterol levels in the blood.
 Combined with the low sodium levels as well as high amounts of potassium and B vitamins, mango nutrition may help keep your heart healthy and reduce the risk of heart disease.